Summit members who ride with power meters can start training more intelligently with advanced power training analysis.

-- Weighted Average Power: Weighted Average Power looks at all of your power variation and provides an average power for your ride.
+- Weighted Average Power looks at all of your power variations and provides an average power for your ride.
 This is a better indicator of your overall effort than simply taking your average power.

-- Training Load: We calculate Training Load by comparing your power during a ride with your Functional Threshold Power (FTP) and seeing how much load you put on your body during the workout.
+- Training Load is calculated by comparing your power during a ride with your Functional Threshold Power (FTP) and seeing how much load you put on your body during the workout.
 Training Load is a great way to determine how much rest you need after your workouts.

-- Power Curve: The Power Curve shows your best average power for time periods of 1 second up to the length of your ride.
-We pinpoint your best efforts during a ride and you can compare them with your best efforts in the last 6 weeks, the current year, years past, or all time!
+- Power Curve shows your best average power for time periods of one second up to the length of your ride.
+We pinpoint your best efforts during a ride and you can compare them with your best efforts in the last six weeks, the current year, years past, or all time.
 The Power Curve can be displayed in Watts (W) or Watts per Kilogram (W/kg.)

 - Power Curve in Training Section: Similar to the Power Curves on your activities, the Power Curve in the Training section allows you to compare any two of your power curves.
-For example, you can compare the last 6 weeks to all of 2012 or 2011 and see how you’re progressing.
+For example, you can compare the last six weeks to all of the previous years and see how you’re progressing.